gvwilson/thirdbit/src/fiction/iffy/index.md

 And then there was a sad cartoon face, one of several scattered through the book.

-Iffy browsed the other animals, wondering what it would have been like to live in a world that had so many different kinds of creatures.
+Iffy browsed the other birds,
+wondering what it would have been like to live in a world that had so many beautiful creatures.
 She stubbornly tried to keep her eyelids from closing until she couldn't remember why they shouldn't.
 When she finally dozed, she dreamed.